I love being in a happy relationship. Doesn’t everyone?

 If you are curious about my education and training, I have a Master of Science in Marriage and Family Therapy and I am a Licensed Marriage and Family Therapist (LMFT).

 In addition, I am a Certified Facilitator of PREPARE/ENRICH, the #1 premarital assessment, and I have completed specialized training in Gottman Method Couples Therapy, a goal-oriented and scientifically-based approach built upon over 40 years of research.
+I am also a Gottman Leader of The Seven Principles for Making Marriage Work Couples Program.

 Professional Development, Trainings, and Conferences